RamonMaximiliano/rocket-react/README.md

 Despite the name, this app was not created on a RocketSeat tutorial, instead it is my first react alone project

-The name is because I did it while learning some basic react concenpts in a rocketseat course
+The name is because I did it while learning some basic react concepts in a rocketseat course

 This is the very first react project I was able to finish by myself, of course, searching some specifics details on internet